This paleo chorizo and sweet potato casserole is incredibly easy to cook and is perfect for anyone who is after a fulfilling meal or side dish.

 There are a ton of different ways you’re able to alter this dish to be more suited to your tastebuds.
 The easiest and probably the most obvious is the type of seasoning you use.
 For example, simply replacing the paprika with cajun spice or something similar is a great way to really spice this dish up.
 You could even use a combination of two or more seasonings.

-If you want to see how this delicious dish is done, then be sure to check out the video above.
+If you want to see how this delicious dish is done, then be sure to check out the video below.
 It will take you through all the steps to making this!
-Alternatively, you can find the full written recipe right below as well as the nutritional information and some cooking tips.
+Alternatively, you can find the full written recipe right below the video as well as the nutritional information and some cooking tips.

 Paleo Chorizo & Sweet Potato Recipe

 2 cloves garlic, minced

 2 cups chicken or beef stock

 2 scallions (Spring onions), sliced (To serve)

 Add the onion, garlic and cook until the onion is translucent.